◆ FOR CAREER CHANGERS

 What This Job Actually Is

-Paste any job description.
-Get the recruiter’s read on what the role really means, the unstated requirements, and an honest verdict on whether to apply.
+What the role really is.
+The unstated requirements.
+An honest verdict on whether to apply.

 Decode the JD